grtetrault/grtetrault.github.io/_posts/2022-03-23-greedoids-p1.md

 title:  "Greedoids, Part 1: What is a greedoid?"
 date:   2022-03-23
 author: Garrett Tetrault
-categories: greedoid greedy algorithm
-excerpt_separator: <!--more-->
+publish: true
 katex: true
 comments: true
+categories: greedoid greedy algorithm
 ---

 Greedy algorithms build up a solution by making the locally optimal, or "greedy", choice at each step.